Contact Us

 3- Sparse Expert Models (Mixture of Experts)

-Instead of activating entire neural network for every input, only relevant subset of parameters activates depending on task.
+Instead of activating the entire neural network for every input, only a relevant subset of parameters activates, depending on the task.
+The model routes input to specialized “experts” within the network.
+Only activated experts process the query.

 Real-life examples